claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

         # You can define as many resource types as you want in this file.
         resources:
             # "class" is the entity of your resource.
 This may be the entity of a existing
-            # resource of the platform if you want to extend it,
+            # resource of the platform.
+This entity defines how the resource is stocked.
-            # e.g. Claroline\CoreBundle\Entity\Resource\File.
+            # It may be usefull is your resource is a zip file with a particular structure.
+            # In this case you can extend *Claroline\CoreBundle\Entity\Resource\File*.
           - class: Claroline\ExampleTextBundle\Entity\ExampleText
             # Your resource type name
             name: ExampleText